The winner: Chase Freedom Unlimited®

 To determine which of these two flat-rate cards deserves a spot in your wallet, compare their features.
 Here’s a look at how each card performs in a few major categories.

 Between the two cards, only the Chase Freedom Unlimited® offers a signup bonus.
-You’ll earn $200 after spending $500 in your first 3 months of account opening, plus 5% cash back at grocery stores on up to $12,000 in the first year.
+You’ll earn $200 after spending $500 in your first 3 months of account opening.
 If you’re looking for an initial value with your cashback card pick, the Chase Freedom Unlimited® wins out here.

 |Annual spending||Chase Freedom Unlimited® cash back||Citi® Double Cash Card cash back|